gooddata/gooddata-ui/docs/start_with_visual_components.md

 ## Responsive UI

-Visual Components are responsive by nature and take the whole space of their wrapper element.
+Visual components are responsive by nature and take the whole space of their wrapper element.
 This behavior implicates that if you want to create a visualization with a specific `height` and `width`, you must specify those dimensions in the wrapper element.
 Otherwise, the visualization may not be visible.

 ### Example